-By introducing an induction-based electric heater in your manufacturing process, you can increase operational efficiency while decreasing your surplus energy consumption.
+- By introducing an induction-based electric heater in your manufacturing process, you can increase operational efficiency while decreasing your surplus energy consumption.
 Check out some of the biggest benefits of induction based heaters in the following paragraphs.

-Flame & Pollutant Reduction
+- Flame & Pollutant Reduction

-When you use the traditional fuels such as coal, wood or petroleum, pollution is the usual outcome of your industrial processes.
+- When you use traditional fuels such as coal, wood or petroleum, pollution is the usual outcome of your industrial processes.
 Smog, vapor, smoke, chemicals, harmful gases, etc. are some of the most common releases from industrial processes.
 By using induction-based electric heaters, you can significantly bring down the rate of flames and other pollutants from your facility.
 In fact, induction systems release no flame causing them to become a widely popular heating appliance among industries.

-Easy Heat Adjustment
+- Easy Heat Adjustment

-Electric heating systems use electro-magnetism to generate energy according to the industrial procedure at hand.
+- Electric heating systems use electro-magnetism to generate energy according to the industrial procedure at hand.
 Any temperature can be achieved by adjusting the controls of the system.
 You can easily adjust the output temperature of the heating application.

-You can implement induction-based electric heaters in almost any process.
+- You can implement induction-based electric heaters in almost any process.
 You have options to make adjustments in the coils to fit into an application of any shape or size.
 Additionally, a single device can be used as the heating source for various applications.
-However; you will need to check the capacity of the device before making such adjustments.
+However, you will need to check the capacity of the device before making such adjustments.

 To ensure that your industrial heating appliances are working efficiently and cost-effectively, two things are mandatory: proper installation and proper maintenance.
 Regular maintenance ensures that your heater is performing efficiently but also lowers the risk of frequent repairs and replacements that affect your overall expenses.

 The Department of Energy suggests that electric heaters should be cleaned twice every year.
-A number of manufacturers also recommend that cleaning of heating appliances every six months is imperative if you are expecting a long and uninterrupted performance.
+A number of manufacturers also say cleaning of heating appliances every six months is imperative if you are expecting a long and uninterrupted performance.
 However, this suggestion is unrealistic for heating devices that run extensively day and night.
 An ongoing maintenance routine should be selected based on the frequency of machine utilization.

-Cleaning improves the performance your process machines and enhances the quality of your plant and facility equipment.
+Cleaning improves the performance of your process machines and enhances the quality of your plant and facility equipment.
 This is especially true for the processes that require a constant temperature level.
 Maintenance ensures that a heater is providing the necessary heat to a manufacturing process.

-Cut Off the Power Supply
+- Cut Off the Power Supply

-Remove the Thermostat Carefully
+- Remove the Thermostat Carefully

-If there is a thermostat in your heater, it should be removed first after disconnecting the power supply.
+- If there is a thermostat in your heater, it should be removed first after disconnecting the power supply.
 Be careful while removing the grill.
 Find the knob or screw that mounts the thermostat to the heater.
 Many users remove the thermostat inaccurately and end up damaging the unit.

-Vacuum Clean the Heater
+- Vacuum Clean the Heater

-Gently Clean the Grill
+- Gently Clean the Grill

-Use lukewarm soapy water to remove all dust and dirt from the grill.
+- Use lukewarm, soapy water to remove all dust and dirt from the grill.
 Soak the grill in this solution for 10 minutes to soften the debris before final cleaning.

-Carefully Replace the Grill
+- Carefully Replace the Grill

-After you have cleaned the grill, allow it dry out completely.
+- After you have cleaned the grill, allow it to dry out completely.
 Reinstalling the grill while it is wet can severely damage the heater and electric circuits.
 Carefully place the thermostat on the heater, put in the screw, and tighten it.